jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

       A power-law distribution of leaf area density is assumed within the canopy for calculating masking of snow by vegetation using the embedded scheme.
-Larger values imply greater densities toward the base of the canopy.
+Higher values indicate that snow is more effective in covering vegetation.

       Only used if :nml:mem:`JULES_RADIATION::l_embedded_snow` = TRUE.